 (3) A search of anything in a person’s possession or under a person’s control must be conducted in the presence of the person.

-19. Search of a child apparently under the age of 10 years
+19. Search of child apparently under age of 10 years

 (1) A search of a child apparently under the age of 10 years must be conducted by a female.